facebook/watchman/website/_docs/troubleshooting.markdown

 ## FSEvents

-FSEvents is the file watching facility on OS X.  There are few diagnostics that can help diagnose issues with FSEvents; the API itself gives little feedback on a number of error cases and instead emits rather cryptic error messages to the log file.
+FSEvents is the file watching facility on macOS.
+There are few diagnostics that can help diagnose issues with FSEvents; the API itself gives little feedback on a number of error cases and instead emits rather cryptic error messages to the log file.